number42net/restoreblog/2021-04-05 Philips NMS 8220/index.md

 # Application ROM

-The NMS 8220 boots into a paint program called "MSX Designed".
+The NMS 8220 boots into a paint program called "MSX Designer".
 Although this can be skipped by holding ESC while booting I find this quite annoying, so I removed the application ROM from its socket.
 This has the effect of turning it into a standard MSX 2 computer which defaults to Microsoft Basic.

 # Battery removal